The Old School MMA Review is FINALLY back (how many times have we said that?) for another episode of mixed-martial arts oldies but goldies.

-If you want to watch the documentary, you can watch it completely right below this sentence, or grab a copy from Amazon.com.
+If you want to watch the documentary, you can grab a copy from Amazon.com.

 If you want to hear some more about this film, check out this old post I wrote about the movie that talks more about what happened to a lot of the fighters you saw in it after they appeared in the doc.